chnsdly/mycompany/content/english/blog/blog-post-3.md

 ---
-title: "Company Named Core Supplier for Industry Leader"
+title: "Company Named Core Supplier to an Industry Giant"
 date: 2024-05-20T11:07:10+06:00
 author: Wei Benlong
-image : "images/blog/news3.jpg"
+image: "images/blog/news3.jpg"
 bg_image: "images/feature-bg.jpg"
-categories: ["Market Activities"]
+categories: ["Market Activity"]
 tags: ["Market"]
 description: "this is meta description"
 draft: false
 type: "post"
 ---

-Through sustained dedication in the new energy power sector, we've achieved another major milestone: Secured a strategic order from Jiebu Power and officially become their core lithium battery supplier.
-This partnership demonstrates strong market recognition of our solutions and elevates our comprehensive competitiveness in power lithium batteries to new heights.
+After years of deep cultivation in the new-energy power sector, we have reached another major milestone today: thanks to our leading technology and outstanding product quality, the company has secured a significant strategic order from Jeboo Power and has officially become its core lithium-battery supplier.
+This in-depth cooperation not only demonstrates strong market recognition of our solutions but also elevates our overall competitiveness in the power-lithium field to a new level.

 <!--more-->

-The client representative stated during partnership confirmation: "After systematic evaluation of multiple suppliers, we selected your company based on confidence in your technical expertise, large-scale lean manufacturing capabilities, and product consistency.
-We look forward to establishing a long-term strategic partnership to advance power solutions together."
+A customer representative stated when the cooperation was confirmed: “We conducted a comprehensive evaluation of many suppliers and ultimately chose your company because of our strong confidence in your solid technical background, lean large-scale manufacturing capability, and product consistency.
+We look forward to building a long-term and stable strategic partnership and jointly promoting progress in power solutions.”

-The core product enabling this partnership is our flagship standardized lithium platform.
-Featuring prismatic aluminum-shell LiFePO4 batteries, this series achieves industry benchmark levels in safety, energy density, cycle life, and environmental adaptability.
+The core product of this cooperation is our market-proven, standardized lithium-battery platform.
+Centered on prismatic aluminum-case LFP cells, the series sets industry benchmarks for safety, energy density, cycle life, and environmental adaptability.

-"Becoming a core supplier to key strategic clients represents a significant leap in our development," stated Wei Benlong, Chairman.
-"This validates our technology roadmap and product competitiveness while laying a solid foundation for expanding into diverse applications.
-We'll seize this opportunity to increase R&D investment, deepen lean manufacturing, and enhance service experiences - empowering global partners with safer, more efficient, reliable lithium solutions to drive green energy advancement."
+“Becoming a core supplier to an important strategic customer is a major leap in our company’s development,” said Chairman **Wei Benlong**.
+“It validates the rightness of our technical roadmap and the competitiveness of our products, while laying a solid foundation for exploring broader diversified applications.
+Seizing this opportunity, we will continue to increase R&D investment, deepen lean manufacturing, and optimize service, empowering global partners with safer, more efficient, and more reliable lithium solutions to drive the flourishing growth of green energy applications.”